 He has written for newspapers, magazines, and the movies.
 He’s lived in Paris, Rome, Montreal, Toronto, Los Angeles, and—oh, yes—Florida.

-A former newspaper journalist and magazine writer, Ron Base has written for the Los Angeles Times, the Washington Post, the Chicago Tribune, Cosmopolitan, Maclean’s, and TV Guide.
+As a journalist Base wrote pieces for the Los Angeles Times, the Washington Post, the Chicago Tribune, Cosmopolitan, and TV Guide.
 For several years he wrote about movies for Canada’s Toronto Star, the country’s largest circulation newspaper.

 He is also the author of a book about the history of movie stardom published in the U.S., Britain, and Canada called If The Other Guy Isn’t Jack Nicholson, I’ve Got The Part.

-Ron Base’s theatrically released features include First Degree (1995), a thriller, starring Rob Lowe and Leslie Hope; The Last Sign (2005), a supernatural thriller starring Andie MacDowell and Tim Roth; White Light (1990), a thriller starring Martin Kove.
+Ron Base’s theatrically released features include First Degree (1995), a thriller, starring Rob Lowe and Leslie Hope; The Last Sign (2005), a supernatural fantasy starring Andie MacDowell and Tim Roth; White Light (1990), a romantic mystery starring Martin Kove.

 He is constantly reminded that he was one of the writers of Heavenly Bodies (1984), a workout movie with music that is much more famous than it should be.

 He has also worked on film projects with film-making legends John Boorman and Roland Joffé.